Standish, Greater Manchester: Landmarks

 There are 22 Listed buildings in Standish, including one with a Grade I listing and two at Grade II*.

 St Wilfrid's Parish Church is the only building with a Grade I listing in the Metropolitan Borough of Wigan.
 In the Market Place in front of the church is a late medieval cross, stone stocks and a 14th-century well.

-Standish has the 22-acre Ashfield Park which contains a mixture of woodland, open green-space and recreational facilities.
+The two Grade II* buildings in the village are Bradley Hall and Giant's Hall Farmhouse.
+Standish has the 22-acre Ashfield Park, which contains a mixture of woodland, open green space, and recreational facilities.
 Part of Ashfield is designated locally as a historic park and garden.

 The village has three Grade II listed war memorials; the Peace Gate at St Wilfrid's Church, a memorial cross at the St Marie's Catholic Church, and Standish Pillar War Memorial in the Victoria Jubilee Memorial Garden (near the Globe pub).
-The Pillar War Memorial, unveiled in 1920, was dedicated to the men of Standish lost in the First World War; with further inscriptions added after WWII.
+The Pillar War Memorial, unveiled in 1920, was dedicated to the men of Standish lost in the Great War.
+It was originally erected without names inscribed, but these were added in 1923; after WWII an additional block of granite was inserted below the Great War names and inscribed with the names of those lost in WW2.

 In the south of the village is Gidlow Cemetery, which was founded in 1948.